leon4rd/test/README.md

-## Did you hear about the scientist who was lab partners with a pot of boiling water?
-He had a very esteemed colleague.
+## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
+A metro-gnome